This story has been updated. It was originally published on July 22, 2019.

 Another way to focus your search is to use a wildcard.
 The asterisk symbol (” * “) can stand for any character, a group of characters, or even entire file names.
 For example, you can run a search for ” *.docx” to find all the Word documents stored on your system, as they share the .docx file extension.
 If you want to search only for images saved as JPEGs, you can type ” *.jpg.”
 If you’re not sure of the extension for a given software or file format, you can easily find lists of the most common ones.

 There’s also the question mark wildcard (“?”), which can stand in for any single character.
-Looking for “picture?.jpg” will return picture1.jpg, picture2.jpg, and picture3.jpg, up to picture9.jpg.
+Looking for “picture?.jpg” will return picture1.jpg, picture2.jpg, picture3.jpg, and so on.
 Wildcards can be combined or used by themselves, depending on how much you want to narrow your search.

 For more precise searches, open up the folder you want to look in, and search within the box in the top right-hand corner.
-If you want to search the entire hard drive, go to This PC, and then Local Disk (C:).
+If you want to search the entire hard drive, go to This PC (or the name of your PC), and then find the (C:) drive.
 Here, you can also do a traditional search or use any of the wildcards mentioned above.

-The Search tab that appears when you start searching automatically gives you more options for narrowing down the results list.
+The Search tab that appears at the top of the folder when you run a search automatically gives you more options for narrowing down the results list.
 For example, in the Refine box, you can look for files of a particular type or size.
 You can also search for files that have been modified during a certain time period (like within the last day or month).
 This can be especially helpful if you have misplaced a file you were working on recently.

 Another trick is to use what are known as boolean operators—primarily NOT and OR.
 A search for “box OR cube” will return files with either word in the filename, whereas searching for “box NOT cube” will only match files with names that include the word “box” but not “cube.”